 Also, some cats even like the smell of oranges.
 That’s rare, but it does happen.
 In such an instance, your cat will rub herself against the fruit.
 This can be dangerous and cause a reaction.

 What’s most likely is that your cat asks you to share your orange through imitation.
 Cats mimic the behavior of their owners.
 If your pet sees you eating an orange, she’ll assume that it’s particularly tasty.
 As a result, she’ll want to eat some too.

 Upon offering your cat a slice of orange, she’ll walk away after a sniff.
 There’s always the risk that she’ll develop a taste for it, so it’s better not to take the risk of sharing in the first place.

 The fruits are packed with Vitamin C, but a healthy cat will not need additional Vitamin C. That’s because the liver generates Vitamin C in cats.

-If a cat consumes too much Vitamin C, it puts their health at risk.
+If a cat consumes too much Vitamin C, it puts her health at risk.
 As Tufts University explains, excessive quantities of Vitamin C can cause bladder and kidney stones.